-The 2023 Artaxis Fellowship is supported by Artaxis members and funded by Haystack Mountain School of Crafts in an effort to nurture talent within creatively driven individuals by offering financial support to underrepresented artists.
+The 2024 Artaxis Fellowship is supported by Artaxis members and funded by Haystack Mountain School of Crafts to nurture talent within creatively driven individuals by offering financial support to underrepresented artists.

 Haystack Mountain School of Crafts is an international craft school located on the Atlantic Ocean in Deer Isle, Maine.